Allure (magazine)

-Allure is an American women's magazine focused on beauty, published monthly by Condé Nast in New York City.
+Allure (stylized in all lowercase) is an American women's fashion magazine focused on beauty, published monthly by Condé Nast in New York City.
 It was founded in 1991 by Linda Wells.
 Michelle Lee replaced Wells in 2015.
 A signature of the magazine is its annual Best of Beauty awards—accolades given in the October issue to beauty products deemed the best by Allure's staff.

 History

 In 1990, S.I.
 Newhouse Jr., chairman of Condé Nast, and then editorial director Alexander Liberman approached Linda Wells to develop a concept they had for a beauty magazine.
 At the time, Wells was the beauty editor and the food editor at The New York Times Magazine.